Security Concerns in Control Rooms: Safeguarding Critical Infrastructure

 Product Security Features

-• Encryption: AES 256
+• Encryption: AES 256 on all live video streams

 • TLS: Versions 1.2/1.3 for secure communications